waseem18/tango_with_django_book/17/chapters/models.rst

 Creating a Population Script
 ----------------------------
-It's highly likely that during the course of development, you'll come to a point where you will need to modify a Django model.
-When you do this, the easiest option - without external software - is to re-create your entire database and run ``python manage.py syncdb`` ...again!
-Since this slow and repetitive task can be such a pain, it's good practice to create what we call a *population script* for your database.
-This script is designed to automatically populate your database with test data for you, which can potentially save you lots of time.
+Entering test data into your database tends to be a hassle.
+Many developers will add in some bogus test data by randomly hitting keys like they are a monkey trying to write Shakespeare.
+If you are in a small development team, then everyone has to enter in some data.
+Rather than do this independently, it is better to write a script so that everyone has similar data, and so that everyone has useful and appropriate data, rather than junk test data.
+So it is good practice to create what we call a *population script* for your database.
+This script is designed to automatically populate your database with test data for you.

 To create a population script for Rango's database, we start by creating a new Python module within our Django project's root directory (e.g. ``<workspace>/tango_with_django_project/``).
 Create the ``populate_rango.py`` file and add the following code.